-- Have the opportunity to contribute to the development of school policies. - Not discriminate against or harass any other student or staff member. - Actively encourage equality and diversity in the school by contributing their cultural experiences and supporting British Values. - Make full use of opportunities to discuss and understand racism, sexism, homophobia as well as other forms of prejudice.
-Plus understand and accept that their views and experiences will be different to those of others - Report any incidence of bullying or harassment, whether to themselves or to others to an appropriate member of staff. - Abide by the school policies and expectations.
+- Have the opportunity to contribute to the development of school policies. - Not discriminate against or harass any other student or staff member. - Actively encourage equality and diversity in the school by exploring issues of discrimination in safe conversation spaces and welcoming students from diverse cultures and backgrounds. - Make full use of opportunities to discuss and understand racism, sexism, homophobia as well as other forms of prejudice.
+Plus understand and accept that their views and experiences will be different to those of others - Report any incidence of bullying, inappropriate language or harassment, whether to themselves or to others to an appropriate member of staff. - Abide by the school policies and expectations.

-Current 4 Year Objectives 2021-2025
+9.0 Current 4 Year Objectives 2021-2025 (in line with the Equality Act 2010 specific duties regulations 2011)

-To fully establish a high quality PSHE/SRE model that prepares students to form a full range of healthy and positive relationships in a modern diverse society

-To have vehicles to consistently take on the views and experiences of staff, students and their families in our efforts to implement this policy and subsequent action plans

-To remain "in tune" with contextual safeguarding in the local area and local experience which focus on misogyny, white extremism and prejudices surrounding the GRT and Eastern European communities
+Objective 1 To fully establish a high quality PSHE/SRE model that prepares students to form a full range of healthy and positive relationships in a modern diverse society- this includes the ongoing "pledge" for equalities plus the cross curricular contributions to be outlined in the curriculum intent for all subjects.
+Objective 2 To have vehicles to consistently take on the views and experiences of staff, students and their families in our efforts to implement this policy and subsequent action plans.
+These vehicles should remain in tune with our on safeguarding context and have a focus on common prejudices in our area such as those against the GRT and Eastern European population a well as challenging the threat of white extremism.
+Objective 3 develop sustainable models of monitoring and reporting on data in attainment endance exclusion and progression/transition data so difficult and challenging estions can be asked.

-Initial response to a concern
+10.0 Initial response to a concern